g45t345rt/minifaker/README.md

 ## Why

-faker.js is too big and it's not currently supporting tree shaking.
+faker.js is big, does not support tree shaking and is not in Typescript
 <https://github.com/Marak/faker.js/issues/785>

+On 2021/01/05, Marak deleted fakerjs from npm and github.

 ### Why not create a pull request to faker.js?